brewfactory/BrewCore/README.md

  - You can set and schedule the temperature steps
  - Collect logs from your brew into a MongoDB
  - Visualize your previous brew logs
- - Mobile client what you can find here (BrewMobile)[https://github.com/brewfactory/BrewMobile]
+ - iOS client what you can find here [BrewMobile](https://github.com/brewfactory/BrewMobile)

 **The front-end:**